home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Automatic migration wizard

-If you are using the `zwave` integration, there is a migration wizard that will help you setup the Z-Wave JS integration, remove the `zwave` integration and migrate the entities and devices that can be mapped from the `zwave` integration to the Z-Wave JS integration.
+If you are using the `zwave` integration, there is a migration wizard that will help you set up the Z-Wave JS integration, remove the `zwave` integration and migrate the entities and devices that can be mapped from the `zwave` integration to the Z-Wave JS integration.
 The migration wizard is available from the `zwave` integration configuration panel in the GUI.

 Some entities may not be able to migrate automatically and you will need to rename the corresponding available Z-Wave JS entities manually.
 Before completing the migration you will be shown a list of entities that could not be migrated automatically, and you'll have the option to abort or continue with the migration.